The American Express Blue Business Cash™ Card review

 • A foreign_fee foreign transaction fee.
 As we covered above, this fee likely isn’t ideal for frequent international travelers; however, it probably won’t be a big deal if you don’t travel abroad often or don’t shop with overseas vendors in foreign currency.

-Do you qualify for the CardName?
-Since you don't necessarily need an Employer Identification Number (EIN) to qualify for a business credit card, your chances could be higher than you might think.
+Do you qualify for CardName?
+Since you don’t necessarily need an Employer Identification Number (EIN) to qualify for a business credit card, your chances could be higher than you might think.

 Most credit card companies define "business" quite broadly when it comes to considering applicants for small business credit cards.
 So the list of people who can apply for a small business credit card is fairly lengthy and includes freelancers/self-employed individuals, entrepreneurs, small business owners/officers, owners/officers of established businesses, and owners/officers of startups.